How can we improve breast cancer prediction thanks to machine learning?

-Then, they examine the resulting cells by microscopy and extract the cells’ nuclei features from the histopathological image.
+Then, they examine the resulting cells and extract the cells nuclei features.
 The most critical step is this feature extraction.

 The typical features extracted are: